4 Questions to Ask Before Earning a Master’s Degree in Social Work

 If you see yourself working with children within the school system, for example, then you may want to consider the School Social Work emphasis.
 Or, if you want to help people through times of crisis, then consider choosing Crisis and Emergency Management.
 Each of the three areas of emphasis is offered through Southern’s MSW program.

-Whichever area you choose, earning an MSW will help prepare you for a successful career in social work.
+Whichever area you choose, earning a Master’s degree in Social Work will help prepare you for a successful career in social work.

 Career Roadmap: What Can You Do With a Master's in Social Work?